kubernetes/website/docs/getting-started-guides/libvirt-coreos.md

 By default, the libvirt-coreos setup will create a single Kubernetes master and 3 Kubernetes nodes.
 Because the VM drives use Copy-on-Write and because of memory ballooning and KSM, there is a lot of resource over-allocation.

-There is both an automated way and a manual, customizable way of setting up libvert Kubernetes clusters on CoreOS.
+There is both an automated way and a manual, customizable way of setting up libvirt Kubernetes clusters on CoreOS.

 #### Automated setup